kpj/CCommander/README.rst

 Examples
 --------
-CCommander features a couple of usage example:
+CCommander features a couple of usage examples:

 * Music Visualization